Skip to Main Content

 Practicum Coordinator

-The program director is a doctorally prepared full-time academic administrator who reports to the dean and supervises the specialization coordinators and Faculty.
-The program director’s primary role is to maintain the quality and integrity of the degree program and to oversee day-to-day program management.
-While working with specialization coordinators, the program director supports students throughout the NP program, including during the practicum experience.
+The Associate Dean 1/ Program Director (AD/PD) is a doctorally prepared full-time academic administrator who reports to the dean and supervises the specialization coordinators.
+The AD/PD's primary role is to maintain the quality and integrity of the degree program and to oversee day-to-day program management.
+While working with specialization coordinators, the AD/PD supports students throughout the NP program, including during the practicum experience.

 Office of Field Experience

-In order to ensure that Walden has adequate resources for students, Walden University actively pursues Affiliation Agreements with new and existing field sites.
-Walden has been successful in establishing new Affiliation Agreements with field sites for all of its programs as well as maintaining existing Affiliation Agreements with field sites as evidenced by the thousands of field experience agreements found in the Module.
+To ensure that Walden has adequate resources for students, Walden University actively pursues Affiliation Agreements with new and existing practicum sites.
+Walden has been successful in establishing new Affiliation Agreements with practicum sites for all of its programs as well as maintaining existing Affiliation Agreements with practicum sites as evidenced by the thousands of field experience agreements found in the Module.

 Field Experience Coordinators